wsjeon92/morld/README.md

 To run a demo, you need to prepare the environment described below.

-Or simply go to MORLD web service (morld.apps.cloud.kbds.re.kr) and see the Tutorial page.
+Or simply go to MORLD web service (<https://morld.apps.cloud.kbds.re.kr/>) and see the Tutorial page.
 The demo prepared at MORLD web service takes 1~2 days to get the result.

 ## Prepare

-#### environment setting
+#### Environment setting
 1. MolDQN and its requirements (RL framework): https://github.com/google-research/google-research/tree/master/mol_dqn